ddrcode/riscv-os/README.md

 In such case just enter the project's folder and type `nix-shell`, or - if you use [nix direnv](https://github.com/nix-community/nix-direnv) - `direnv allow`.

-The project requires a [riscv-os-apps](https://github.com/ddrcode/riscv-os) repo that contains common libraries and applications.
-The `apps` folder after cloning this repo is a sub-tree pointing to the apps repo.

 Most important Makefile options:
 - `make run` - runs the system in QEMU (see notes below on building apps disc image)
-- `make test TEST_NAME=shell` - runs a specific test and outputs results to stdout
+- `make run TEST_NAME=math64` - runs a specific test and outputs results to stdout
-- `make debug TEST_NAME=shell` - loads test to QEMU and waits for connection from GDB
+- `make debug TEST_NAME=math64` - loads test to QEMU and waits for connection from GDB
-- `make gdb TEST_NAME=shell` - connects GDB with QEMU
+- `make gdb TEST_NAME=math64` - connects GDB with QEMU
-Other available tests (among others): `math32`, `math64`, `string`, `rtc`

-To have fully-functional system, you should run it with a disc image contaiing the apps.
+To have fully-functional system, you should run it with a disc image containing the apps.
 To build it, just `cd` the apps folder and run `make disc`.
-The start QEMU with the following command (from system repo, not the `apps` folder):
+Then start QEMU with the following command (from system repo, not the `apps` folder):

 ```